t3mr0i/Kickbase-API/README.md

 ## Generate Documentation

-This API documentation is generated from a Postman collection using postmanerator.
-To generate the documentation:
+This API documentation is generated from a Postman collection.

-1. Install postmanerator
-2. Generate the HTML documentation:
+The thank you goes to @kevinskyba for creating the original Postman collection.